cloudkj/lance-bundle/README.md

 lance-bundle - Portable Embeddings
 ===================================

 ### _Embed Once, Query Forever_

-`lance-bundle` is a library and opinionated packaging format for portable, self-contained bundles of embedding vectors and models for local-first, forwards-compatible use across AI and information retrieval.

-The process of loading and querying embeddings is built on top of LanceDB and the ONNX runtime, and designed to be lightweight in terms of dependencies to allow for use in embedded, edge, and local environments.
+`lance-bundle` packages embedding vectors and the model that produced them into a single portable file - load it and query it anywhere, with no server, no database to run, and no re-embedding your data on a new machine.
+Built on LanceDB and ONNX for a minimal dependency footprint, it's equally at home embedded in an app, on the edge, or in a local script.

 ## Quick Start